quantumua/multimodule/applications/app3/README.md

 # app3
 A demo of building configurable context from starters.

-Starters are enabled by setting appropriated properties in application.properties (or from system variables).
+Starters are enable by setting appropriated properties in application.properties (or from system variables).

 See tests as example of property-driven context configuration.